-The CLIP crew names database contains transcription of entries in crew list documents.
-This search engine provides a flexible system to search the data and presents results with the detail you need to find the seafarer you are looking for.
+The CLIP crew names database contains transcription from crew list documents for the period 1863 to 1913.
+This search page provides a flexible system to search the data and presents results with the detail you need to find the seafarer you are looking for.

 You can then look at a particular entry in more detail, with CLIP comments and explanation alongside the raw data.
 We transcribe 'as seen', so our comments include probable expansions of abbreviations.